spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 There are two possible reasons as to why this may occur.

 First, streams may be blocked when we try to read from the standard output.
-One problem is that the standard input may not send any data to the REPL process for evaluation until the input stream is closed. <sup>[[1]](https://stackoverflow.com/questions/9818534/why-is-it-necessary-to-close-standard-input-output-error-when-writing-a-daemon "Stack Overflow: 'Why is it necessary to close standard input/output/error when writing a daemon?'")</sup>
+One problem is that the standard input may not send any data to the REPL process for evaluation until the [input stream is closed](https://stackoverflow.com/questions/9818534/why-is-it-necessary-to-close-standard-input-output-error-when-writing-a-daemon "Stack Overflow: 'Why is it necessary to close standard input/output/error when writing a daemon?'").

 Second, interpreted languages are usually written in lower-level languages, and due to how the language interacts with the standard stream, it may be a cause of hanging outputs.
 For example, the C implementation of `read()` function would hang when we try to read from an output stream, until new data is being written to the corresponding input stream.